 When people arrive in Colombia, they often beg until they have enough money to buy coffee, bread, candies or other small items they can sell on the street.
 They are lucky if they earn between $2 and $5 a day, which they use to scrape by or to send back to Venezuela.
 For those who do get informal jobs, they are subject to low pay, long hours and exploitation.

-One Venezuelan woman Mercy Corps interviewed in March, who was previously a working college graduate and now is trying to sell enough coffee on the street to feed her three-year-old daughter, says, “We can’t eat there.
+One Venezuelan woman Mercy Corps interviewed last March, who was previously a working college graduate and now is trying to sell enough coffee on the street to feed her three-year-old daughter, says, “We can’t eat there.
 We can’t eat here.
 I don’t know what to do anymore.”

 Many Venezuelans arriving are young women at high risk of exploitation, harassment and sexual violence, as well as recruitment into drug trafficking and other armed groups.
 Often they are traveling alone with small children, and some women have resorted to sex work for survival and to feed their children.

 What’s been the impact of this migration on Colombia?

 Venezuelan migration into Colombia is putting pressure on Colombia’s already-stretched capacity to respond as the country faces its own internal crises.

 Economic opportunities for Colombians where migrants settle are already scarce.
 The growing competition for jobs and resources is exacerbating numerous challenges their communities are already facing.